vertica/dblink/README.md

 ### Installing pre-built binaries

-1. Download the appropriate build of ldblink.so from the [latest release](https://github.com/vertica/dblink/releases) to `ldblink.so`.
+1. Download the appropriate build of ldblink.so from the [latest release](https://github.com/vertica/dblink/releases) and rename it to `ldblink.so`.
+Example:
+ldblink.so.centos-v23.3.0 -> binary for vertica v23.3.0 on CentOS
 2. Copy `ldblink.so` to the initiator node.
 3. Execute this SQL substituting the full path of ldblink.so on the initiator node:
 ```sql